 The Chairman is considered the "lead" Director and utilises his experience, skills and leadership abilities to facilitate the governance processes.
-The Board considers that the Chairman, Paul Walker, is not an independent Director.
+The Board considers that the Chairman, Justin Werner, is an independent Director.
 The Chairman is not the CEO of the Company.